epfl-ada/ada-2022-project-thedatadiggers22/README.md

 ## Methods
 ### 1. Data scraping, pre-processing and dataframes creation
 <ul align="justify">
     <li>Dataset pageview_df: Dataset containing the pageview statistics for all COVID-related pages in about 60 languages after pre-processing.
-We used the dataset of all COVID-related article titles in 175 languages to scrape the pageview statistics using the REST API provided by Wikipedia.
     </li>
     </li>
     <li>Dataset mobility_df: Google mobility dataset from different countries.
 We again did not use the dataset provided in the course but downloaded an enriched version directly from Google to include more countries.